calebvisage/pyclip/README.md

 # pyclipX
- a cross-platform shared clipboard manager
+ cross-platform clipboard sync using python and mqtt